-In asking the question of how to connect Bluetooth soundbar to Samsung smart TV, you may be asking why use Bluetooth at all in the first place?
+In asking the question of how to connect a Bluetooth soundbar to a Samsung smart TV, you may be asking why should I use Bluetooth at all in the first place.

 When you first buy a Samsung smart TV or a Bluetooth soundbar, it is important to know that there are several ways that you can connect them, other than Bluetooth.